 This Handbook is to help you get the most out of membership of DECUS, to indicate the benefits you should derive and the contributions you can make.
 It provides information on the structure, services, policies and activities of DECUS, with particular reference to the DECUS Australia Chapter.

-Written by Ian Hunter, 1983 Revised by Roger N. Caffin, 1987
+Written by Ian Hunter, 1983 Revised by Roger N. Caffin, 1987 Revised by Roger N. Caffin, 1988

-Copyright © 1983 to 1987 by DECUS Australia Printed and Published by DECUS Australia
+Copyright © 1983 to 1988 by DECUS Australia Printed and Published by DECUS Australia